qll/qllbot/README.md

 Check the [**qllbot wiki**](https://github.com/qll/qllbot/wiki) if you have any questions or want to learn how to develop modules.

-Join the channel 'qllbotsupport' with password 'helpme' for any support concerning qllbot.
+Join the channel 'qllbotsupport' with password 'helpme' on 'silcnet.org' for any support.
+If I'm not present there feel free to email me.

 ## Installation ##